sbhrwl/ComputerVision/CNN_BP.md

 **Conclusion**
 - Output of the Center Image is increased with a value which is **same as that of the image**
-- It further implies that if we calculate gradient wrt weights of kernel/filter we can get the INput image in the Output as well
+- It further implies that if we calculate gradient wrt weights of kernel/filter we can get the Input image in the Output as well

 ### Mathematical form of Convolution (Forward Propagation)
  <img src="https://github.com/sbhrwl/ComputerVision/blob/main/artifacts/images/conv_example.jpg" width=800>